kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 <a id="set-up-and-deploy"></a>
 ## Deploy Kubeflow

-To deploy kubeflow, run the following command:
+To deploy Kubeflow, run the following command:

 ```
 make apply